Table of Contents

 manual page.

-of a subset of the specification, allowing to choose behaviors to test,
+subset of the specification, allowing to choose behaviors to test, and

-and consequently allowing to reduce the specification exploration.
-Final
+consequently allowing to reduce the specification exploration.
+Final states

-states of the test purpose graph are either accepting states (the purpose
+of the test purpose graph are either accepting states (the purpose is reached)

-Accepting (respectively refusing) states must be given as loop-transitions
+(respectively refusing) states must be given as loop-transitions with the

 or accept